 Changes in normal routines, loss of income and decreased access to services and support structures have led to widespread stress and anxiety.
 People who are isolating because of the virus, or those coming from an area with many cases, have also faced stigma, further damaging their mental health.
 Kenya’s frontline workers have expressed concerns over the increased number of health workers contracting COVID-19 and resulting fatalities in the course of patient care.
 This has largely been blamed on substandard or lack of PPEs for health workers.
 They are also concerned about spreading the infection in their households.

-Together with our partner Basic Needs Basic Rights Kenya, we’re providing mental health support for health workers and people affected by Coronavirus, including:
+From 2020-2021, CBM and Basic Needs Basic Rights Kenya provided mental health support for health workers and people affected by Coronavirus, including:

 - Providing psychological support to around 100 front line workers and patients in testing, isolation and quarantine centres